NgTrDung/NgTrDung/README.md

 # 💫 About Me:
-Hi, I'm Nguyen Trong Dung
+Hi, I'm Nguyen Trong Dung, a third-year student at Ho Chi Minh City University of Technology And Education (HCMUTE)

 ## 🌐 Socials: